TajkirHossen-14/Esports_Tournament_Management_System/README.md

 | `Matches` | Match records with stage, Best-of format, and winner/loser references |
 | `Results` | Match outcomes — scores, duration, MVP, and prize awarded per team |

-> **Note:** Player–team relationships and tournament standings are embedded directly into the `Players`, `Teams`, `Tournaments`, and `Results` tables via extra columns, keeping the schema lean at 6 tables without losing any key information.

 ---